 In 1968, they signed a contract with Motown Records, which required them to relocate to Los Angeles.
-Following year, they came up with their first album, ‘Diana Ross Presents the Jackson 5’.
+The following year, they came up with their first album, ‘Diana Ross Presents the Jackson 5’.
 Its first single, ‘I Want You Back’ was a chartbuster and was followed by bestsellers ‘ABC’, ‘The Love You Save’, and ‘I'll Be There’, each of which peaked at No 1 on Billboard Hot 100.

-In addition to the band, he launched his solo career as well - his first ever solo single being ‘Got to Be There’.
+In addition to the band, he launched his solo career as well - his first-ever solo single being ‘Got to Be There’.
 The song met with runaway success and established his reputation as a solo artist.